 Look how tired she is!
 All wrapped up

 In snow and frost and the north wind!

 Here comes, here comes the Befana!”

-Posted on December 16, 2014, in Agriculture, Ancestors, Children, Christian, Christmas, Crone, Deity, Donkey, Earth, Fairy, Fertility, Festival/Holiday, Fire, German, Goat, Grief, Guardian, Home, Italian, Mother/Motherhood, Murder, Music, Neolithic, New Year, Pagan, Presents/Gifts, Prosperity, Punishment, Purification, Resurrection, Roman, Sabine, Scottish, Solstice, Spring, Weaving & Spinning, Winter, Witch, Yule, Zoroastrian.
+Posted on December 16, 2014, in Agriculture, Ancestors, Children, Christian, Christmas, Crone, Deity, Donkey, Earth, Fairy, Fertility, Festival/Holiday, Fire, German, Goat, Grief, Guardian, Home, Italian, Mother/Motherhood, Murder, Music, Neolithic, New Year, Pagan, Presents/Gifts, Prosperity, Punishment, Purification, Resurrection, Roman, Sabine, Scottish, Solstice, Spring, Weaving & Spinning, Winter, Witch, Yule, Zoroastrian and tagged Christmas, Italy, Witch.
 Bookmark the permalink.
 4 Comments.